ipspace/netlab/docs/module/bgp.md

 * **bgp.rr_cluster_id** -- set static route reflector cluster-ID.
 The default value is the lowest router ID of all route reflectors within the autonomous system.
 * **bgp.replace_global_as** (default: True) -- the default implementation of **neighbor local-as** command replaces the real autonomous system (**bgp.as**) with the *local* autonomous system.
 Set this parameter to *false* to disable that functionality and include both autonomous systems in the AS path[^RAS_P].
 * **bgp.sessions** (node or global parameter) -- specifies which transport sessions (IPv4 and/or IPv6) should be created for each BGP session type (IBGP, EBGP, or IBGP created through *local-as*)[^SESS_DM].
 See *[bgp-sessions](https://github.com/ipspace/netlab/blob/dev/tests/topology/input/bgp-sessions.yml)* test case for an example.
 * **bgp.activate** (node or global parameter) -- specifies which default address families (IPv4 AF on IPv4 session, IPv6 on IPv6 session) should be created for each BGP session type (IBGP, EBGP, or IBGP created through *local-as*)[^ACT_CFG].
-See *[leaf-spine](https://github.com/ipspace/netlab/blob/dev/tests/integration/bgp/local-as/leaf-spine.yml)* local AS test case for an example.
+See *[EVPN IBGP-over-EBGP](https://github.com/ipspace/netlab/blob/dev/tests/integration/evpn/12-vxlan-ibgp-ebgp.yml)* test case for an example.

 [^SESS_DM]: This parameter influences the data structures built during the data transformation phase and is thus available on all platforms supporting the BGP configuration module.

-[^ACT_CFG]: This parameter has to be supported by the device configuration templates and is thus not available on all platforms.
+[^ACT_CFG]: This parameter has to be supported by the device configuration templates and might not be available on all platforms.

 [^RAS_P]: This functionality might not be configurable on all platforms.
 For example, Arista EOS supports only the **neighbor local-as no-prepend replace-as** command.